 Delta basic economy fares are a mixed bag.
 There's both good and bad news.

+You can bring a carry-on bag on board.
 Delta also offers two ways to pick a seat even when flying basic economy.
 Starting seven days before departure, you can log into your reservation and pay for a seat assignment, which typically costs $29 per seat.
-If you're feeling lucky, you can wait until the check-in window opens 24 hours departure.
+If you're feeling lucky, you can wait until the check-in window opens 24 hours before departure.
 Once that happens, Delta allows you to move to any remaining open seats for free.

 Then there's the bad news.
-If you strike out with picking a seat, you'll likely be assigned a middle seat at check in.
+If you strike out with picking a seat, you'll likely be assigned a middle seat at check-in.
 When traveling with a companion or a child, there's no guarantee you'll sit together.
 While Delta says it tries to seat children with a family member, it won't always happen.
 It depends on how full your flight is, and on the agent working at the gate.

-But above all, Delta basic economy fares are just like every other airline.
+Above all, Delta basic economy fares are just like every other airline.
 Airlines act like these are lower-priced fares for budget-conscious travelers.
 In reality, they're charging the same amount a main cabin economy ticket once cost and giving you less.
 It's the airlines' way of getting more money out of you in fees.

 Basic economy has transformed the airfare world.
 By offering these bare-bones fares, Delta can compete with budget carriers on price while pitting flyers with new restrictions – largely in hopes that they’ll pay up to upgrade.